Southwest Zone

 SMITH RIVER, Umpqua: Winter steelhead, striped bass

 Winter steelhead fishing is slow.
 Some anglers are catching a few striped bass outside of tidewater.
 Smallmouth bass are also being caught in the tidewater sections.
+There are no harvest limits on any bass in the Smith River.
 There is good access for angling since the Smith River Road follows the mainstem for most of the time.
-Last updated 4/1/2026
+The section above Spencer Creek will close to all Angling May 1.

 SPALDING POND: trout

-Spalding pond is receiving 600 legal-sized rainbow trout early due to unseasonably warm temperatures.
+Spalding pond had 600 legal-sized rainbow trout stocked a few weeks ago and is scheduled to get another load this week.
 This is a nice quiet high elevation pond west of Grants Pass.
-Last updated 4/1/26
+Last updated 4/22/26

 TENMILE LAKES/TENMILE CREEK: Trout, largemouth bass, yellow perch, coho salmon